SapitoSucio/froggo-guides/docs/script_commands.md

 Types:

-	This will be used to decide negative or positive buff for 'debuff_on_logout'.
+	This will be used to decide negative or positive buff for `debuff_on_logout`.
-	0: Ignore the buff type and won't be removed if the flag is not &8 (Default)
+	0: Ignore the buff type and won`t be removed if the flag is not &8 (Default)
 	1: Buff
 	2: Debuff

-Status_icon: See "Status Icon" section in 'src/map/script_constants.hpp'.
+Status_icon: See "Status Icon" section in `src/map/script_constants.hpp`.
 Default is SI_BLANK (-1).

 Example:
 ```yaml